ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 ```

 Then, restart your shell or run `exec $SHELL -l`.
 Now you can run `gc-stack-deploy` from any directory.

+(Alternatively, you could create a venv to install the tool into, and then add it to your PATH.)

 #### Create a `stack.yaml` configuration file